conan-io/docs/howtos/generic_ci_artifactory.rst

     $ conan_build_info stop

-It is also possible to merge different build info files using the ``update`` subcommand:
+It is also possible to merge different build info files using the ``update`` subcommand.
+This is useful in CI when `many slaves <https://github.com/conan-io/examples/tree/master/features/lockfiles/ci>`_ are generating different build info files.

 .. code-block:: bash